 Includes activities to operate and maintain four campuses, five agricultural research centers, and extension centers.
 Expenses include gas and electric utilities, building repair and upkeep, custodial, grounds keeping, waste management, police/campus safety, and environmental health and safety.

-WSU reports accountability and performance data each year.
-For more information, please see WSU's most recent report.
+WSU reports accountability and performance to a number of entities.
+For more information, please see the Institutional Research Accountability website.

 Additional performance data for Washington State University, as well as for Washington’s other public four-year universities and colleges, is available on the Office of Financial Management website.